conde nash

 Fireweed in a black enchanted snag forest

-BC Wildland Ecology Centre
+Wildland Ecology Centre

 British Columbia's Cariboo region is rich with natural resources, Indigenous traditions and culture, and a remarkable history.
 In 2017, much of the area was struck by severe wildfire.

-As such, the BC Wildland Ecology Centre is headquartered in the heart of a rare and sensitive, post-fire biome at our Private Wildland Nature Reserve.
+As such, the BC Wildland Ecology Centre is headquartered in the heart of a rare and sensitive, post-fire biome at our private Wildland Nature Reserve.

-While remaining dedicated to sustainable, culturally appropriate processes, the BC Wildland Ecology Centre serves to foster connection with the land, steward the environment for future generations, and preserve the past.
+While remaining dedicated to sustainable, culturally appropriate processes, the Wildland Ecology Centre serves to foster connection with the land, steward the environment for future generations, and preserve the past.

-BCWEC protects, studies, and showcases the sensitive ecosystem created by wildfire in BC, through conservation, education, reforestation, and responsible tourism activities.
+WEC protects, studies, and showcases the sensitive ecosystem created by wildfire in BC, through conservation, education, reforestation, and responsible tourism activities.